in

 Pedestal Vase

 However, some pedestal vases may offer more by way of functionality.
-Pedestals are typically wider and what this means is that they offer added stability for some vase types.
+Pedestals are typically wider, and what this means is they offer added stability for some types.

-Pedestal vases can come in different types of vases from giant floor ones to the mini bud types, as well as everything else in between.
-Any type of vase can be put on a pedestal vase for added height and stability.
-If the interior décor theme you’re shooting for is somewhere in the antique or Victorian theme, the pedestal vase may come in handy.
+These can come in different shapes, from giant floor ones to the mini bud types, as well as everything else in between.
+Any type of vase can be put on a pedestal for added height and stability.
+If the interior décor theme you’re shooting for is somewhere in the antique or Victorian theme, the pedestal vase may be handy.

-Although these days, it isn’t uncommon to see these types of vases in modern and minimalist spaces as well.
-Surprisingly, they can be quite versatile and it all depends on how you set them up along with the rest of the other elements that you would like to include in the space that you’re decorating or setting up.
+However these days, it isn’t uncommon to see them in modern and minimalist spaces.
+Surprisingly, they can be quite versatile, and it all depends on how you set them up along with the rest of the other elements that you would like to include in the space that you’re decorating or setting up.

 Plant Vase